ErythronDB/erythrondb-docker/README.md

 * Memory / Disk Space
   * a minimum of `4.5GB` RAM is required to build the website (so if using `WSL2` layer on Windows, you may need to create a `.wslconfig` file to allocate more memory to the WSL2 layer if your system has 8GB RAM as, by default, the Windows limits the `WSL2` to 50% of the system memory resources).
 Once the docker build is complete, the website will run with `2GB` or less of RAM, so you can stop the `erythrondb-website` container, adjust your memory allocations accordingly, and restart the `erythronb-website` container.
   * The database container will require `380MB` of hard-drive space in the directories where docker images/containers are stored (usually `/var/lib/docker`).
-  * The website container is larger and will require 3-4GB of hard-drive space in the directories where docker images/containers are stored (usually `/var/lib/docker`).
+  * The website container is larger and will require 2-3GB of hard-drive space in the directories where docker images/containers are stored (usually `/var/lib/docker`).
   * The instantiated database (location of the target `pgdata` on the host) will utiliize `13-15GB` of disk space.

 ##  Terms

-* **`base directory`**: directory containg `docker-compose.yaml` file for the project (`erythrondb-docker` or an alias specifid when cloning from GitHub)
+* **`base directory`**: directory containg `docker-compose.yaml` file for the project (`erythrondb-docker` or an alias specified when cloning from GitHub)

 > **NOTE**: with the exception of the `git clone` step, example commands provided below should **all** be run from the `base directory`